 - Available at any particular time;

 - Will meet any standard or specification.

-If TA Law is found to be liable to you (including in contract, tort (including negligence) or otherwise), TA Law’s liability is limited in all circumstances to one of the following options, as selected by TA Law:
+- If we are found to be liable to you (including in contract, tort (including negligence) or otherwise), our liability is limited in all circumstances to one of the following options, as selected by us: